awsdocs/amazon-mq-developer-guide/doc_source/network-of-brokers.md

 </networkConnectors>
 ```

 By adding the above connectors to the configurations of *Broker1* and *Broker2*, you can create a mesh between these three brokers that forwards message between all the brokers on demand\.
-For more information, see [Amazon MQ Broker Configuration Parameters](amazon-mq-broker-configuration-parameters.md)\.
+For more information, see [ActiveMQ broker configuration parameters](amazon-mq-broker-configuration-parameters.md)\.

 ### Hub and Spoke Topology<a name="nob-topologies-hub"></a>